 1 large frying pan

-Need to find out why you should be eating brussel sprouts for optimal health?
+Need to find out why you should be eating Brussels sprouts for optimal health?
 Check out this link Medline Plus